 This project has involved in years 2016 and 2017 four young Ghanaian women lawyers admitted to the Ghana national Bar who were selected on the basis of merit and in the light of their specific awareness on themes of diversity and the role of women in the legal profession.
 These young colleagues worked as interns for six months in associated law firms belonging to ASLA.
 In 2017, the internships were particularly focused on anti-corruption law.
 The driving force behind the ASLA project is Cristina Fussi, a partner of the Firm and Vice-President of ASLA.

-The two candidates for 2019 have been selected and they will arrive in Italy at the end of October.
+Two new candidates have been selected in 2019 and they will arrive in Italy at the end of February.